 Different FOSS components are associated with different types of open source licenses.
 These licenses have different legal obligations, depending on how the FOSS component is used by the company.
 For example:

 As an example, the GNU General Public License (GPL) mandates different obligations if the FOSS is distributed as part of the company’s product, as opposed to its use only internally.
 Also, customers using FOSS components with different open source licenses should make sure that such licenses are compatible.
 As an example, distributing products that contain code licensed under Mozilla Public License (MPL) and GPL will violate the terms of the licenses.

-A FOSS management system is able to detect different open source licenses in use.
-It can also help customers identify license obligations based on the way these components are used.
-Additionally, it can provide input to help the legal team make decisions in terms of whether the use of a certain FOSS component is or isn’t allowed.
+FOSS management systems are able to detect different open source licenses in use.
+They can also help customers identify license obligations based on the way these components are used.
+Additionally, they can provide input to help the legal team make decisions in terms of whether the use of a certain FOSS component is or isn’t allowed.
 This is based on the compatibility of license obligations with the company’s policies and business model.